espoirMur/my-blog-gastby/source/_posts/2021-12-27-local-boy-visited-the-etihad-stadium-here-is-how-it-went.md

 I have been a massive fan of him for his leadership on and off the pitch.
 I consider him my role model; therefore, I had to take my first picture of the day with his statue.

-{% include image.html name="./images/meeting-the-legend.jpeg" caption="legend" %}
+{% include image.html name="meeting-the-legend.jpeg" caption="legend" %}

 ### The Dream come true

 Secondly, I went to the Stadium and took the picture that sums up my childhood dreams, Espoir in the UK.

-{% include image.html name="./images/etihad-stadium.jpeg" caption="at Stadium" %}
+{% include image.html name="etihad-stadium.jpeg" caption="at Stadium" %}

 ### Cream on the cake, I watched a game live.

 And Finally, before the game, I took another one to show people and everyone I have been watching football with in Goma, Bukavu, Kigali pubs that their friend and the only Manchester City fan they know has made it to the Stadium.

-{% include image.html name="./images/before-game.jpeg" caption="before the game" %}
+{% include image.html name="before-game.jpeg" caption="before the game" %}

 ### Final result and FPL disappointments

 The game did end up well; we won 6-3; unfortunately, my FPL captain Phil Foden got only one point.
 I think this is the old FPL course.
 You_ should not captain a player you will be watching live. _

-{% include image.html name="./images/fpl-team-result.jpeg" caption="fpl team result" %}
+{% include image.html name="fpl-team-result.jpeg" caption="fpl team result" %}

 I wish I had the chance to catch the Canal + Broadcasting car to get a chance to pass on TV, but unfortunately, I couldn’t find where the car was standing.